 We have certainly heard of so many benefits of compression.
 Doctors not just prescribe their patients to wear them but even some doctors who have problems with joint and muscle pain wear them not just for accessory but for other reasons.
-Some notable reasons to wear compression socks are for these 4 major benefits that most people use these compression socks for:
+Some notable reasons to wear compression socks are for these 4 major benefits:

 1. For Travel

 Wearing compression socks during long flights will help your legs have proper blood circulation.
-While movement is constrained during long flights, your compression socks will work for you.
+While movement is constrained during long flights, they will work for you.
 Less movement during travel can lead to heavy legs, swollen feet and ankles, and other leg pains.
 Because this type of condition is common it has been coined “Economy Class Syndrome”.

 2. For Running